 “It’s really late.
 We’d like to go,” I reiterated.

-By now, we had probably been pulled over for five minutes.
-In desperation, I looked around at where we were, looked for a woman or a concerned looking shop attendant to call out for help to.
+By now, we had probably been pulled over for at least five minutes.
+In desperation, I looked around at where we were, looked for a woman or a concerned looking shop attendant to call out to for help.
 More people were slinking to the shadowed doorways of the buildings around us to see what was going on.
 They were all men too.
 We were surrounded.